 (4) As a culmination point after the “Implementation for Impact Phase”, the final presentation will be your stage to present your tested, iterated, high-resolution prototypes and recommendations for the strategic implementation of the solution within the organization.

-The Application to the Advanced Track is open exclusively to recent graduates of the Design Thinking basic and short programs at the HPI D-School and our partner schools in Malaysia, South Africa, China, and Sweden, as well as graduates of the HPI GTI program.
+The Application to the Advanced Track is open exclusively to recent graduates of the Design Thinking basic and short programs at the HPI D-School and our partner schools in Malaysia, South Africa, China, and Sweden, as well as graduates of the HPI GTI (ME310/SUGAR) program.
+In addition, HPI students can apply directly for the Advanced Track after completing 2 Global Design Thinking Weeks at the HPI D-School.

 If you have completed one of the above-mentioned Design Thinking programs, you are eligible to apply for the next Advanced Track.

-Applications for the Advanced Track winter semester 2020-21 are open from the middle of May to 31 July 2020.
-To apply, register on our online application platform.
+Applications for the Advanced Track winter semester 2020/21 are now open.
+To apply, register on our online application platform and upload all necessary documents until August 14th, 2020.

 The Design Thinking Advanced Track is an official certificate study program of the University of Potsdam.